Cordyceps: benefits, dosage, contraindications

 ✪✪✪✪

-In TCM, cordyceps has been used for treating fatigue, cough, hypo-sexual dysfunction, asthenia after serious illness, kidney dysfunction, and kidney insufficiency.
-Cordyceps extracts may act in several ways, according to studies conducted on mice: - In ATP (adenosine triphosphate) production which improved hepatic energy metabolism and blood flow in iron-deficient anemic mice but also significantly increased the ATP/inorganic phosphate ratio in the liver of normal mice - Treatment with cordyceps extracts increased the ATP-generation capacity of the myocardium ex vivo in mice, which could be mediated by the enhancement of mitochondrial electron transport. - Cordyceps has a strong antioxidant effect, which can eliminate ROS (reactive oxygen species) produced in working muscles during exercise and help relieve fatigue - Cordyceps induces more efficient oxygen use and consumption, leading to a higher survival rate in a hypoxic environment in mice.
-These results indicate a more effective utilization of O2 by cordyceps to support essential physiological activities of tissues and improve tolerance to hypoxia-induced acidosis.
-However, few human trials have been conducted on the antifatigue effect of cordyceps; this indication is based on long traditional use.
+In TCM (Traditional Chinese Medicine), Cordyceps has been used to treat fatigue, cough, hypo-sexuality, weakness after a serious illness, renal dysfunction, and renal failure.
+Cordyceps extracts may act in several ways, according to studies in mice: - In the production of adenosine triphosphate (ATP) which led to improved hepatic energy metabolism and blood flow in dietary iron-deficiency anemic mice but also significantly increased the ATP/inorganic phosphate ratio in the liver of normal mice - Treatment with Cordyceps extracts increased the ex vivo myocardial ATP-generating capacity in mice, which could be mediated by the improvement in mitochondrial electron transport. - Cordyceps has a powerful antioxidant effect, which can scavenge ROS (reactive oxygen species) produced in working muscles during exercise and help relieve fatigue - Cordyceps induces a more efficient use and consumption of oxygen, which resulted in a higher survival rate in a hypoxic environment in mice.
+These results indicate a more efficient use of O2 by Cordyceps to support the essential physiological activities of tissues and improve tolerance to hypoxia-induced acidosis.
+However, few human trials have been conducted on the antifatigue effect of Cordyceps; this indication is based on a long history of traditional use.

 Posologie